FishersGIS/MapServicesToPro/README.md

 #### Set Up:
 1. Modify scripts with necessary URLs, paths, and values.
 Commented lines within the scripts provide additional instruction.
 2. Create a Template ArcGIS Pro Project *without a map* in the parent folder.
 This should ultimately be a folder named "Template" with a file named "Template.aprx" within it.
 3. Optionally, prepare a CSV file containing metadata.
 Fields should include (in order): the service name, the service summary, the service description, and the service tags.
 Credit metadata is applied universally in the code based on the value entered during script modification.
+A template CSV file is provided as a formatting guide.
 By default, the metadata update functions are turned off in MXD-TO-APRX.py.
 As part of the first set up step, be sure to change the metadata variable value to 'TRUE', if desired.

 ### **Part 1:** MXD TO APRX
 Convert map documents to ArcGIS Pro Projects to prepare for new publishing workflows in ArcGIS Enterprise 11.1 Command Line Arguments
+Run Modes and Specifications
+Examples
+`path\to\file d`
+`path\to\file p`
+`path\to\file d ServiceName`
+`path\to\file p ServiceName,Service_Name,servicename`
+`path\to\file p 10`
+`path\to\file p 1,10`

 Process overview

 ### **Part 2:** Manual APRX Configuration